West Cameron Township, Pennsylvania

-West Cameron Township is a township in Northumberland County, Pennsylvania, United States.
-The population at the 2010 Census was 541, an increase over the figure of 517 tabulated in 2000.
+West Cameron Township is a township that is located in Northumberland County, Pennsylvania, United States.

+The population at the time of the 2010 Census was 541, an increase over the figure of 517 that was tabulated in 2000.

 Geography

 According to the United States Census Bureau, the township has a total area of 11.8 square miles (30.7 km2), all land.